How to Use a Roth IRA to Save for College

 The mere existence of a Roth IRA will not affect eligibility for need-based aid.
 However, if the taxpayer uses the money in a Roth IRA to pay for college, it will reduce eligibility for need-based aid in a subsequent year.
 529 college savings plans have a much more favorable impact on the expected family contribution (EFC) than a Roth IRA.

-There are several other flaws with using a Roth IRA to save for college.
+There are several other drawbacks with using a Roth IRA to save for college:

-- While 35 states offer a state income tax deduction or tax credit on contributions to the state’s 529 plan, no similar benefit is available for contributions to a Roth IRA.
+- While 35 states offer a state income tax deduction or tax credit on contributions to the 529 plan, no similar benefit is available for contributions to a Roth IRA

 There are no age limits on contributions to a Roth IRA, but there are income limits.
 A taxpayer is eligible to contribute to a Roth IRA until the taxpayer’s modified AGI reaches $118,000 to $133,000 for single filers and $186,000 to $196,000 for married filing jointly.
 (These are the 2016 income phrase-outs.
 The income phase-outs are adjusted for inflation and rounded to the nearest $1,000.)
 There are no income phase-outs on distributions.

 Contributions to a Roth IRA are subject to annual limits.
-Taxpayers can contribute up to $5,500 a year ($6,500 if the taxpayer is age 50 or older as of December 31 of the tax year) or the taxpayer’s earned income, whichever is less.
-Excess contributions are subject to a 6 percent excise tax.
-These limits may restrict the amount of money in a child’s Roth IRA, since children have a limited number of years during which they can contribute to a Roth IRA.
+Taxpayers can contribute up to $5,500 a year ($6,500 if the taxpayer is age 50 or older as of December 31 of the tax year) or the earned income, whichever is less.
+Excess contributions are subject to a 6% excise tax.
+These limits may restrict the amount of money in a Roth IRA, since children have a limited number of years during which they can contribute to a Roth IRA.

-Taxpayers can bypass the contribution limits, however, by contributing to a traditional IRA and converting it to a Roth IRA, although this will reset the five-year clock before tax-free distributions can occur.
-(A Roth IRA conversion may lead to a tax liability if the traditional IRA included any pre-tax contributions, which will be included in the conversion pro-rata.)
+Taxpayers can bypass the contribution limits by contributing to a traditional IRA and converting it to a Roth IRA, although this will reset the five-year clock before tax-free distributions can occur.
+(A Roth IRA conversion may lead to a tax liability if the Traditional IRA included any pre-tax contributions, which will be included in the conversion pro-rata.)

 Workarounds that Avoid the Impact on Financial Aid